Khanhduong123/Khanhduong123/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently intership at FPT Quy Nhon AI Valey.
+- 🔭 I’m currently intership at FPT Software AI Valey.
 - 📫 If you have any questions about me, connect with me at linkedln: https://www.linkedin.com/in/khanh-duong-951708260/

 💻 IDEs/Editors: